freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-25.english.md

 ## Description
 <section id='description'>

 The "year" values of your data will be used for the x-scale.
-Chain the `domain` function to `xScale` and pass it an array with `2012` and `2020` as values since those are the years of the data.
+Chain the `domain` function to `xScale` and pass it an array with the first and last years of your data.
 </section>

 ## Instructions